miellaby/entrelacs/ArrowParadigm.md

   * no more than one building block to _tell_ everything: the **arrow**
   * an arrow is an oriented pair of ... arrows.
 That's all.
   * an arrow is considered in its "canonical" or "unique" form.
 Every definable arrow is mapped to at most one physical representation per system.
   * an arrow is considered "immutable".
-The physical representation of an arrow can't be modified once placed.
+The physical representation of an arrow can't be modified once stored.
   * an arrow is "connected" with its ends.
 The system may browse these connections in both ways so to explore all the information attached to every arrow.
   * one doesn't need anything else than arrows to represent information.
 The old "nodes vs. edges" duality from graph theory is rejected.
   * But raw data can still be considered as some sorts of arrows, typically re-entrant self-defining arrow constructs named _entrelacs_.